World shows solidarity, tightens security after Paris attacks

 Hollande said the attack was planned outside France but carried out with internal help.

-Western security sources said the porous nature of Europe’s internal borders allowed freer movement of advanced weaponry and potential attackers, including those who have travelled to Syria, across Europe.
+Western security sources said the porous nature of Europe’s internal borders - hailed as one of the major achievements of European integration - also allowed freer movement of advanced weaponry and potential attackers, including those who have traveled to Syria, across Europe.

 EUROPE‘S BORDERS